Shopping Local and Giving Green!

 By Kristen LaRocque, GreenUP Store and Resource Centre Coordinator

 As the age of conscious consumerism continues to evolve and pick up steam, we hear a chorus of rally cries, “Shop local!
 Shop sustainably and reduce your carbon footprint!”
-Let’s unpack what these phrases mean in the context of Christmas gift giving in 2017.
+Let’s unpack what these phrases mean in the context of Christmas gift giving today.

 When you choose to shop at locally owned, independent businesses, more money is kept in your community.
 This is because local businesses often purchase from other local businesses, service providers, and farmers.
 The same is true of local artisans and crafters.
 These people make up the fabric of your community and like you, they pay taxes, access health care, and live their lives alongside you.
 Local business owners and artisans are more invested in their community’s future and are therefore more accountable.